agdturner/ccg-generic/README.md

 #### Generic_Time
 Holds a reference to a LocalDateTime and provides methods to compare and process times.
-- Not to be confused with: util.Generic_Time
+- Not to be confused with: uk.ac.leeds.ccg.agdt.generic.util.Generic_Time

 #### Generic_YearMonth
 Holds a reference to a YearMonth and provides methods to compare and process year-months.

-### 7. util
+### 8. util

 https://github.com/agdturner/agdt-java-generic/tree/master/src/main/java/uk/ac/leeds/ccg/agdt/generic/util

 #### Generic_Collections
-For processing and manipulating collections including Lists, Arrays, Sets and Maps.
+Contains methods for processing and manipulating collections including Lists, Arrays, Sets and Maps.

 #### Generic_Time
-This predates java.time but was used in programs that ticked through time acting effectively like a clock.
-It also holds methods to help process dates and aggregate results to hours and months etc. Not to be confused with time.Generic_Time
+This pre-dates java.time and was used in programs that ticked through time acting effectively like a stop-watch type clock.
+It also holds methods to help with processing dates and aggregating data by time periods (e.g. hours, months).
+- Not to be confused with uk.ac.leeds.ccg.agdt.generic.time.Generic_Time

-### 8. visualisation
+### 9. visualisation

 https://github.com/agdturner/agdt-java-generic/tree/master/src/main/java/uk/ac/leeds/ccg/agdt/generic/visualisation

 #### Generic_Visualisation
-A class for holding generic visualisation methods.
+Contains generic visualisation methods.